-A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.1

-&lt;sup>1 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions as defined by section 22 (1) of the Children Act 1989 at the time of making the application for a school place
+1 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions as defined by section 22 (1) of the Children Act 1989 at the time of making the application for a school place

-- 2. Applicants with a particular medical condition.
-Applications submitted under this criterion must be accompanied by a medical declaration form (ASU75M) signed by their general practitioner or consultant confirming the condition, detailing the applicant's needs, and specifying why, in their opinion, the preferred school is the only or most appropriate to meet the child's needs.
-All applications under this criterion will be assessed by the local authority to decide whether the applicant's needs can be met most appropriately by the preferred school. - 3.
-Siblings (brother and sister at the Academy at the time of admission, not including Sixth Form).
-Sibling is defined as children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters, and foster brothers and sisters. - 4.
+- 2. Siblings (brother and sister at the Academy at the time of admission, not including Sixth Form).
+Sibling is defined as children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters, and foster brothers and sisters. - 3.
 Thereafter, up to 20 places will be allocated to each of the six towns within the Sandwell Borough: West Bromwich, Tipton, Wednesbury, Oldbury, Rowley Regis, and Smethwick, based on the distance between an applicant's home address and a centroid point nearest to their home (a straight-line measurement between the applicant's residence and the centroid point will be used to calculate the distance by an external consultant).